Hakon/reefpoints/_posts/2012-02-10-russ-jones-is-a-dockyarder.md

 Russ and I met during the first [Rails Camp New England](http://railscamps.com).
-Over the past few years we've gotten to know one another and have been looking to collaborateas developers.
+Over the past few years we've gotten to know one another and have been looking to collaborate.
 Last March Russ, myself, and a few others, got together to talk about the possibility of starting our own consultancy.
 As we were all individually freelancing.
 As often happens getting a bunch of freelances on the same